Best Practices for DO-178C Compliance

 Levels D and E are much more minor.
 Level D software failures cause passenger inconvenience, such as flight delays.
 And Level E software failures have no impact on safety.

-Achieving compliance with DO-178C is important.
-And it needs to be done in all aspects of development.
+Achieving compliance with the standard is important and needs to be done in all aspects of development.

 Planning is critical.
 You need to plan what you’re going to deliver to market and when — and how you’ll be compliant in your processes.